Basic full-rate employee pension

 You are entitled to a full rate pension at age 65, no matter how many quarters you have of pension insurance, if you are in one the following situations:

-You are entitled to a full rate pension from the statutory minimum retirement age, no matter how many quarters you have of pension insurance, if you are in one the following situations:
+You are entitled to a full rate pension fromstatutory minimum retirement age, no matter how many quarters you have of pension insurance, if you are in one the following situations:

 • You're recognized unfit for work, that is, you are permanently incapacitated from work medically ascertained by 50%

-You are also entitled to a full rate pension from the statutory minimum retirement age if you raised at least 3 children, exercised one manual labor and have at least 120 quarters pension insurance.
+You are also entitled to a full rate pension from the statutory minimum retirement age if you raised at least 3 children, have exercised a manual labor and have at least 120 quarters pension insurance.

-You are entitled to a full rate pension from 60 years if you have permanent incapacity at least 10% recognized by the Pension Insurance or the MSA: titleContent.
+You are entitled to a full rate pension from 60 years if you have permanent incapacity at least 10% recognized by Pension Insurance.

 You are entitled to a full rate pension at the earliest from age 55 if you have well-worked by being handicapped person and meet the conditions to be eligible for a early retirement for disability.